farwayer/picofly/docs/why.md

 - [From](#very-small) <Hi>1.24 kB</Hi> with the *React* binding
 - [Very fast](#very-fast-with-lazy-proxies): lazy proxies, hand-tuned hot paths
 - Renders only what changed
-- Plays by the spec, your objects stay untouched
+- Plays by the rules, your objects stay untouched
 - App business logic is just plain JS functions, async, generators, whatever
 - Framework agnostic, but with *React* batteries included
 - `Map` and `Set` support, [selectors](/hook-vs-selectors) for more complex apps